 - Hand Cannon

 - Hand Wave: It is never explained how Saul traveled through time, how he returned back and how he came to possess a scorcher.
-In the Soviet SF community of the Sixties, which was quite high on the Mohs Scale of Science Fiction Hardness back then, this was quite a novelty and earned some criticism by fellow authors.
+In the Soviet science fiction community of the Sixties, largely based on hard science at the time, this was quite a novelty and earned some criticism by fellow authors.